aristanetworks/anta/docs/advanced_usages/custom-tests.md

 It is very similar to what is documented in [catalog section](../usage-inventory-catalog.md) but you have to use your own package name.

-If the custom package is named `anta_custom` and the test is defined in the `anta_custom.dc_project` Python module, ANTA resolves the class from this catalog entry:
+If the custom package is named `anta_custom` and the test is defined in the `anta_custom.dc_project` Python module, ANTA resolves the class using the following catalog entry:

 ```yaml
 --8<-- "custom-tests-catalog.yml"
 ```

-When ANTA parses the catalog, the package must already be installed in the same Python environment and the module must be importable.
+When ANTA parses the catalog, the package must already be installed in the same Python environment, and the module must be importable.
 ANTA then imports the module and instantiates the referenced `AntaTest` subclass with its catalog inputs.

 The custom test can then be selected and reported like any built-in ANTA test: